greenlightgeo/greenlightgeo.github.io/index.md

 ## Services
 ### *Geospatial for a Better World*

-Green Light Geospatial supports teams with geospatial tech, data and projects.
+Green Light Geospatial supports teams with GIS and geospatial tech, data and projects.
 Our goal is helping organizations achieve the potential and benefits of GIS and geospatial technology, and working for a better world.

 | <img src="media/Application-Design.jpg" alt="Application-Design" width="300">  | <img src="media/Landcover-600.jpg" alt="Geo Data" width="300"> | <img src="media/Project-Consulting.jpg" alt="Projects" width="400"> |
 |----------|----------|----------|